 #8 Jamaican Patties

-Jamaican patties are a staple for many Jamaicans at lunchtime and a perfect snack for those on a run.
+Jamaican patties are a staple for many Jamaicans at lunchtime and a perfect snack for those on the run.
 The patty consists of a crispy, flaky crust with a meat filling.

-The most popular meat filling is beef, however, other meats can be used.
-If you are vegetarian, you can try options such as callaloo or even chickpeas.
+The most popular meat filling is beef.
+However, other meats can be used.
+You can try options such as callaloo or chickpeas if you are vegetarian.

 #9 Cannabis / Marijuana / Ganja